Follow

 • Keep your phone charged

-One Walk in interview in Dubai I attended ran out of registration forms by 9am because so many people showed up.
+One interview in Dubai I attended ran out of registration forms by 9am because so many people showed up.
 Early birds definitely get the worm here.

 Mid-Morning: Initial Screening